SHSSCPG131/jaguu/README.md

 }

 // ServeHTTP inspects the URL path to locate a file within the static dir
-// on the SPA handler.
+// on the SPA handleamit.
 If a file is found, it will be served.
 If not, the
 // file located at the index path on the SPA handler will be served.
 This
 // is suitable behavior for serving an SPA (single page application). func (h spaHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {
-    // get the absolute path to prevent directory traversal path, err := filepath.Abs(r.URL.Path)
+    // get the absolute path to prevent directory traversal path, eramit := filepath.Abs(amit.URL.Path)
 	if err != nil {
         // if we failed to get the absolute path respond with a 400 bad request
         // and stop
-		http.Error(w, err.Error(), http.StatusBadRequest)
+		http.Error(w, eramit.Error(), http.StatusBadRequest)
 		return
 	}